 As part of each valuation separate employer contribution rates are assessed by the actuary for each participating employer or group of employers.
-These rates are assessed taking into account the experience and circumstances of each employer (or employer grouping), following a principle of no cross-subsidy between the various employers in the Scheme.
+These rates are assessed taking into account the experience and circumstances of each employer, following a principle of no cross-subsidy between the distinct employers in the Scheme.
 In attributing the overall investment performance obtained on the assets of the Scheme to each employer a pro-rata principle is adopted.
 This approach is effectively one of applying a notional individual employer investment strategy identical to that adopted for the Scheme as a whole.

-The Administering Authority, following consultation with the participating employers, has adopted the following objectives for setting the individual employer contribution rates arising from the 2010 actuarial valuation:
+The Administering Authority, following consultation with the participating employers, has adopted the following objectives for setting the individual employer contribution rates arising from the 2013 actuarial valuation:

-- A grouped approach will be adopted for certain employers in the LBEPF, namely the LEA schools and certain other employers within the Fund have been grouped with Ealing Council. - A maximum deficit recovery period of [20] years will apply for scheme employers and [20] years for admitted bodies.
-Shorter periods will also apply for employers who have a limited participation in the Fund or are closed to new members.
+- In the current circumstances, as a general rule, the Fund does not believe it appropriate for deficit contribution reductions to apply compared to the 2010 funding plan where substantial deficits remain. - In addition, a maximum deficit recovery period of 17 years will apply.
 Employers will have the freedom to adopt a recovery plan on the basis of a shorter period if they so wish.
-A shorter period may be applied in respect of particular employers where the Administering Authority considers this to be warranted (see Deficit Recovery Plan below). - Where increases in employer contribution rates are required from 1 April 2011, following completion of the 2010 actuarial valuation, the increase from the rates of contribution payable in the year 2010/11 may be implemented in steps, over a maximum period of 3 years. - On the cessation of an employer's participation in the Scheme, the actuary will be asked to make a termination assessment.
+A shorter period may be applied in respect of particular employers where the Administering Authority considers this to be warranted (see Deficit Recovery Plan below). - For any employers assessed to be in surplus, their individual contribution requirements will be adjusted to such an extent that any surplus is used (ie run-off) over a 17 year period (if surpluses are sufficiently large, contribution requirements will be set to a minimum nil total amount).
+The current level of contributions will be phased down as appropriate. - The employer contributions will be expressed and certified as two separate elements: - a percentage of pensionable payroll in respect of the future accrual of benefit - a schedule of lump sum amounts over 2014/17 in respect of the past service deficit subject to the review from April 2017 based on the results of the 2016 actuarial valuation. - Where increases in employer contributions are required from 1 April 2014, following completion of the 2013 actuarial valuation, the increase from the rates of contribution payable in the year 2013/14 may be implemented in steps, over a maximum period of 3 years.
+Any employers considering this option should discuss it with officers of the Council in the first instance.

+On the cessation of an employer's participation in the Scheme, the actuary will be asked to make a termination assessment.
 Any deficit in the Scheme in respect of the employer will be due to the Scheme as a termination contribution, unless it is agreed by the Administering Authority and the other parties involved that the assets and liabilities relating to the employer will transfer within the Scheme to another participating employer.
+The termination policy for the Fund is currently under review.

+In determining the above objectives the Administering Authority has had regard to:

+- the responses made to the consultation with employers on the FSS principles - relevant guidance issued by the CIPFA Pensions Panel - the need to balance a desire to attain the target as soon as possible against the short-term cash requirements which a shorter period would impose, and - the Administering Authority's views on the strength of the participating employers' covenants in achieving the objective.